wi-photos/Unity-HDRP-Demos/README.md

 # Unity-HDRP-Demos
-Some misc demos with Unity HDRP.
+Some miscellaneous tech demos with Unity HDRP.